Ruth Posner: Early life

 Rutenka Wajsberg was born in Warsaw, Poland; her birth date is reported variously as 1933 or 20 April 1929.
 She was the only child of Moshe Wajsberg, an accountant and artist and a non-observant Jew, and his wife Anna, an underwear designer.
 During the Holocaust the family were ousted from their home by the Gestapo and sent to the Warsaw Ghetto.
 In 1942 her father arranged for Ruth and her aunt to go to work at a Jewish-owned leather factory outside the ghetto walls, and from here they both escaped.
 Posner survived the remainder of the war by pretending to be a young Polish Catholic girl called Irena Slabowska.
 She was aided in this deception by the fact that she and her parents had always spoken Polish together rather than Yiddish.
 It is believed that her parents were murdered in Treblinka.

 As a nine-year old, Posner was faced with a life-or-death decision: She knew that if she tried to break out that she would most likely be shot or die anyway staying at the ghetto.
 She and her aunt took that risk and escaped, making it out of the ghetto walls alive.
 As for Posner's parents, they did not.
 Posner had an idea of what happened to her parents, but was unable to verify it.
 Posner experienced another tragedy at the age of thirteen.
 Her hometown, Warsaw, was evacuated and she was moved to Germany.
 At that time, she was still known as "the little Catholic girl".
 She was taken as a prisoner of war to Germany, not as a Jew.
 Being a prisoner in Germany was not as bad as being a child in the concentration camps.
 In Germany, she was tortured but not beaten.
-After the war with Germany was over she moved to England and has lived there ever since.
-In the last 25 years in England she re-enacted her life in a play called Who Do We Think We Are, choreographed plays, acted in celebrated movies, danced, and wrote a book.
+After the war with Germany was over she moved to the UK, where she spent the rest of her life.
+In the last 25 years of her life, she appeared in a play about her life, called Who Do We Think We Are, choreographed plays, acted in films, danced, and wrote a book.

 Arriving in the United Kingdom as a refugee at the end of World War II, Posner married Michael in 1950.
 In the 1950s she became a dancer and choreographer with the London Contemporary Dance School.
 In the early 1970s her husband went to New York to work for UNICEF; Posner went with him and taught Physical Theatre at the Juilliard School in New York, and at Brandeis University in Boston.
 During her nine years in the United States she trained as an actor with Uta Hagen, and she gained an MA in Theatre Arts at Hunter College in 1980.
 On returning to London she taught Physical Theatre at the London Academy of Music and Dramatic Art, the Royal Academy of Dramatic Art, and the Central School of Speech and Drama.